 In Hybrid, Typically Thicker is Better

-The square meter weight remains the same, provided the thickness of the boards remains the same.
+Weight strength and stability generally increase with thickness.
 For example, a 7mm thick board weighs more per square meter than a 6mm wide board, provided they have the same thickness of wear layer and underlay.

 • The floated floor will sit better with more weight and will be less likely to bounce underfoot and move from its original place.

-• The thickness & weight of the core against the thickness and weight of the wear layer is more stable.
+• The thickness & weight of the hybrid core against the thickness and weight of the wear layer is more stable.

 When selecting Hybrid Flooring, you will need to consider a few factors to determine which one is right for you.